How to Install MySQL on Ubuntu 16.04

+We’ll show you how to install MySQL on Ubuntu 16.04.
 MySQL is the world’s most popular open-source relational database management system (RDBMS).
 It is widely used for building web applications and is an important part of the LAMP open-source web application software stack.
-In this tutorial we are going to show you how to install MySQL on a Linux VPS running Ubuntu 16.04 as an operating system.
+Installing MySQL on Ubuntu 16.04 is really not so complicated to install, just follow the steps bellow and you should have MySQL installed on Ubuntu 16.04, in few minutes.

 The first thing you need to do is to connect to your server via SSH and update all your system software to the latest version available.
 Go ahead and run the following command:

 sudo apt-get update && sudo apt-get -y upgrade

 Once your system is updated, you can proceed with the other steps of this tutorial.

 The installation of MySQL database server on Ubuntu 16.04 is very easy.
 All you need to do is to run the command below:

 The apt package manager will install MySQL database server as well as all its dependencies on your server.
 During the installation you will be prompted to set a password for the MySQL root user so make sure that you choose a strong one.